-The Nineteenth Amendment forbids abridgement of the right to vote on the basis of "sex," and census data shows that some states are unequally represented in this respect.
+The Nineteenth Amendment forbids abridgment of the right to vote on the basis of "sex," and census data shows that some states are unequally represented in this respect.
 For example, the small states of Alaska, Nevada, and North Dakota represent men disproportionately (52 or 51 percent) compared with other states.
-See Table 6.
-The Nineteenth Amendment likely applies to voting apportionment.
+The Nineteenth Amendment likely applies to voting apportionment.78

-Citizens who self-identify as lesbian, gay, bisexual, or transsexual (LGBT) are also likely protected under the Fourteenth and Nineteenth Amendments.
-Survey data show a disparity of distribution.
-Large states including California and New York report a significantly higher percentage of LGBT citizens than smaller states, though the overall distribution is rather even (within a percentage point or two throughout the country).
-See Table 6.
+Citizens who self-identify as lesbian, gay, bisexual, or transsexual (LGBT) are also likely protected under the Fourteenth and Nineteenth Amendments.79 Survey data show a disparity of distribution.
+Large states including California and New York report a significantly higher percentage of LGBT citizens than smaller states, for example, though the overall distribution is rather even (within a percentage point or two throughout the country).

 Voting rights with respect to "age" are protected by the Twenty-Sixth Amendment, and census data indicate differences in distribution here too.
 The large state of Florida has a relatively higher percentage of older residents who are therefore underrepresented.
-Younger voters (measured by census data available for the range of eighteen to twenty-four) appear to be relatively evenly distributed among the states, though this age group may be
+Younger voters (measured by census data available for the range of eighteen to twenty-four) appear to be relatively evenly distributed, though this age group may be overrepresented given slightly larger percentages in North Dakota and Rhode Island.

-&lt;sup>79 See AMAR, AMERICA'S UNWRITTEN CONSTITUTION, supra note [17], at 286-91 (arguing the Nineteenth Amendment articulates a "feminist Constitution" that applies to apportionment cases); Reva B. Siegel, She the People: The Nineteenth Amendment, Sex Equality, Federalism, and the Family, 115 HARV.
+78 See AMAR, AMERICA'S UNWRITTEN CONSTITUTION, supra note [17], at 286-91 (arguing the Nineteenth Amendment articulates a "feminist Constitution" that applies to apportionment cases); Reva B. Siegel, She the People: The Nineteenth Amendment, Sex Equality, Federalism, and the Family, 115 HARV.
 L. REV. 947, 960 (2002) (arguing for a "synthetic reading of the Fourteenth and Nineteenth Amendments").

-&lt;sup>80 See Russell K. Robinson, Unequal Protection, 68 STAN.
+79 See Russell K. Robinson, Unequal Protection, 68 STAN.
 L. REV. 151 (2016) (examining a trend in Supreme Court cases of increasing constitutional protections for LGBT citizens while cutting back on voting rights protections for racial and ethnic minorities).